 The associated right-of-use assets for property leases were measured on a retrospective basis as if the new rules had always been applied.
-Property, plant and equipment increased by \$4.7 million and lease liabilities increased by \$5.6 million on July 1, 2019.
+Right-of-use assets increased by \$4.7 million and lease liabilities increased by \$5.6 million on July 1, 2019.
 The net impact on retained earnings on July 1, 2019 was \$0.9m.